 In addition to her law degree, Erin holds a Master of Science from the University of Virginia.
 Her thesis focused on biogenic hydrocarbon emissions and their impact on urban air pollution.
 Erin’s research took her to the Duke Research Forest near Durham, North Carolina and the Sevilleta Wildlife Refuge in San Acacia, New Mexico.
 She also had the distinguished honor of presenting her research on biogenic hydrocarbon photochemical processes at the 2004 Gordon Research Conference in Barga, Italy.
 While completing a double Bachelor of Arts in environmental science and environmental thought and practice, Erin interned as an environmental scientist at Groundwater and Environmental Services, Inc. where she gained practical and technical experience in groundwater and soil remediation applications and techniques.
 She completed a second internship at Merck & Co., Inc. where she served as an environmental engineer.
 Her responsibilities included creating an inventory management system for small storage tanks at a manufacturing plant and solving Clean Air Act issues for an onsite power station near a national park.

-As an active member of the American Bar Association Section of Environment, Energy and Resources, Erin serves as vice chair of the special committee for the section’s Year in Review, acts as a liaison with student editors at the University of Tulsa and speaks at symposiums and conferences on behalf of the committee.
+As an active member of the American Bar Association Section of Environment, Energy and Resources, Erin serves as co-chair of the special committee for the section’s Year in Review, acts as a liaison with student editors at the University of Tulsa and speaks at symposiums and conferences on behalf of the committee.
 Erin was also selected for the section’s 2014-15 leadership development program, which is designed to prepare members for future leadership positions in the American Bar Association Section of Environment, Energy and Resources.
 In addition to these leadership positions, Erin is an active member of the Oklahoma Bar Association, Oklahoma County Bar Association, Oklahoma City Mineral Lawyers Society and Young Professionals in Energy.

 View Printable Bio (PDF)